puneethrai/DevCloudContent-git/README.md

 ## Instructions

 ### Python
+Pre-requisite - Install python packages using below commands "pip3 install -r requirements.txt"

-To run the code in Python, please go into the `python` folder and execute the Python scripts in each of the respective sub-folders.
+To run the code in Python, execute the Python script "app.py" in folder.

 # AI Courses by OpenCV